RosettaDrone/rosettadrone/README.md

 * Report telemetry in QGC like position, attitude, relative altitude, heading, and battery remaining
 * Command Return-to-Launch from QGC
 * View drone video feeds in QGC or forward RTP to an IP address of your choice (currently Mavic Pro 2 only)
-* Create and fly waypoint missions
+* Create and fly waypoint missions (with and without VirtualSticks)
 * Fly by joystick and QGS
 * Fly from Python in DroneKit
 * Use Mavproxy to connect both QGC and DroneKit at the same time
 * Use Gstreamer/OpenCV/FFMPEG and DroneKit to create complex AI functions

 # Usage